 Dr. Sander I. White treats early-stage infection with a root canal therapy.
 This procedure involves cleaning out the infected tissue in the pulp chamber and root canals, and refilling them with a biocompatible substance to prevent future infection.
 The tooth is then sealed with either a filling or a crown.

 Although this is a major dental procedure, it involves minimal discomfort with anesthesia.
 Many patients are so relaxed during root canal treatment that they doze off, only to awaken with a healthy tooth and a renewed smile.
 Root canal treatment is often the best way to relieve the pain of an internally damaged tooth.
 Of course for patients who suffer from dental anxiety, Dr. White is happy to offer sedation dentistry options during your root canal.

 Not all tooth damage or tooth pain calls for a root canal.
 Cavities and other damage which haven't affected the pulp can be addressed with a filling or crown, without removing any of the soft tissue.
 At the other extreme, a tooth which is too badly damaged to support a root canal may have to be extracted.
 For this reason, it is always best to catch a problem early.
 The sooner damage or decay is addressed, the less extensive and invasive the treatment options will be to repair it.
-In cases where a tooth needs to be distracted, Dr. Brown can help you replace it with a strong, asthetic dental implant.

 If you are experiencing tooth pain or suspect a tooth may be damaged, call our office to make an appointment, or request one online.
 Dr. White will discuss with you all your options and help you choose a course of action that is best for you.
 He is your partner in the quest for a beautiful, healthy smile.
 Our Broomall office delivers exemplary service and distinctive dental care to residents of Broomall, Philadelphia, Delaware County, and surrounding areas.